Blevins Franks Events March 2023

 Easter Sunday is a day of rejoicing – the fast is broken so food (especially meat) is eaten in mass, wine flows freely, games are played, eggs are cracked, people dance, people sing, and people are merry!
 These celebrations tend to go on until Tuesday, and you will hear many greetings of ‘Christos Anesti’ (Christ has risen) met by ‘Alithos Anesti’ (indeed he has risen).
 Another lovely tradition on Easter Sunday is that the priest will stand at the church door with the Cross and everyone leaving kisses the Cross, then shakes-and takes the hand of the person in front, thus forming a large circle in the church yard which symbolizes the renewal of friendship with one another.
 After this, all friends and relations, but especially people from other towns or villages, are invited to the villagers’ homes where they sit down together, eating and drinking until late in the afternoon.

 If you’re lucky enough to be spending the Orthodox Easter in Cyprus then we urge you not to miss the local celebrations.
-Neighbouring Pissouri Village is a wonderful place to soak up the Easter atmosphere.
+Neighbouring Pissouri Village is a wonderful place to soak up the Easter atmosphere, particularly on Easter Sunday when games, dancing and music are in full swing.

 Search By Category